Privacy Notice ‐ June 2018

 Confidentiality of information:

 Trust and confidentiality are an essential part of my work.
-All information shared with me is treated respectfully.
+All information shared with me is treated respectfully and confidentially.

 Your first name and contact details are given to a trusted counselling colleague (with your consent) so they can contact you in any event that prevents me contacting you myself.
 They will inform you of why I am unable to contact you and support you in any further decisions depending on the circumstances.